KrisJordan/blackjack/README.markdown

 ## Codewalk, Top-down

 * Primatives
-** card.rb - the atom
+ * card.rb - the atom
-** hand.rb - contains both cards in hand and chips riding on hand ** deck.rb - a stack of cards
+ * hand.rb - contains both cards in hand and chips riding on hand
+ * deck.rb - a stack of cards
-** player.rb - a named holder of chips
+ * player.rb - a named holder of chips
-** dealer.rb - a cold body
+ * dealer.rb - a cold body
 * High-level flow
-** bin/blackjack.rb - command-line parser/runner
+ * bin/blackjack.rb - command-line parser/runner
-** game.rb - where mutable state of current players and round is kept, event loop runs here ** round.rb - immutable representation of a round at a point in time.
+ * game.rb - where mutable state of current players and round is kept, event loop runs here
+ * round.rb - immutable representation of a round at a point in time.
 Setters are copy-on-write.
-** turn_iterator.rb - simple cursor for traversing the states, players, and hands of a round
+ * turn_iterator.rb - simple cursor for traversing the states, players, and hands of a round
+ * game_journal - the write-ahead logger/replayer
 * Round States in `state/`
-** betting.rb - players buy into the round
+ * betting.rb - players buy into the round
-** dealing.rb - players receive a random card one at a time, run twice ** playing.rb - players move through each of their hand(s) until busting or passing ** paying.rb - players beating or pushing with the dealer are distributed chips ** ending.rb - round is over
+ * dealing.rb - players receive a random card one at a time, run twice
+ * playing.rb - players move through each of their hand(s) until busting or passing
+ * paying.rb - players beating or pushing with the dealer are distributed chips
+ * ending.rb - round is over
 * Events in `event/`
-** base.rb - event base class with descriptions of methods ** bet.rb - player placed a bet
+ * base.rb - event base class with descriptions of methods
+ * bet.rb - player placed a bet
-** skip.rb - noop skip turn (i.e. dealer's turn to bet)
+ * skip.rb - noop skip turn (i.e. dealer's turn to bet)
-** stand.rb - player ends turn
+ * stand.rb - player ends turn
-** hit.rb - be dealt another card, do not advance turn ** bust.rb - emitted when hand value exceeds 21
+ * hit.rb - be dealt another card, do not advance turn
+ * bust.rb - emitted when hand value exceeds 21
-** double_down.rb - double bet on hand and receive 3rd, final card
+ * double_down.rb - double bet on hand and receive 3rd, final card
-** split.rb - split hand and put in more chips on second hand.
+ * split.rb - split hand and put in more chips on second hand.
 Dealt a new card per hand.
-** win.rb - reason and # of chips won by player event
+ * win.rb - reason and # of chips won by player event
-** lose.rb - noop for printing narration
+ * lose.rb - noop for printing narration
-** end.rb - round is over
+ * end.rb - round is over

 ## License